The Adventure of Charles Augustus Milverton: Film and television

 The "Dead Man's Switch" episode of the CBS crime drama Elementary loosely adapts the story, with Milverton as a professional blackmailer who contacts his "clients" and prevents his own exposure by informing them that he has an accomplice who will distribute the damaging material if Milverton is arrested.
 Milverton is brought to Holmes's attention when he blackmails the family of a rape victim, the family being known to Holmes's addiction sponsor.
 The case is complicated when Holmes witnesses Milverton's murder while infiltrating his house to retrieve the incriminating footage.
 Holmes is compelled to locate Milverton's accomplice, who has access to all of Milverton's material and instructions to post it on the Internet if Milverton is caught or killed.

 The third season of the BBC adaptation Sherlock features 'Charles Augustus Magnussen', portrayed by Lars Mikkelsen, as a primary antagonist.
 The episode "His Last Vow" aired 12 January 2014.
 In it, it is revealed that Charles Magnussen keeps the information with which he blackmails his victims in his own mind palace (inside his head), only occasionally acquiring hard copies when he has to.
-Despite Mycroft warning Sherlock to leave Magnussen alone as he is occasionally useful to the government, he is shot dead by Sherlock in order to free John from his power and guarantee Mary's safety, as Sherlock realises by using his mind palace he has no actual evidence in the event of his death.
+Despite Mycroft's warning Sherlock to leave Magnussen alone as he is occasionally useful to the government, he is shot dead by Sherlock in order to free John from his power and guarantee Mary's safety, as Sherlock realises by using his mind palace he has no actual evidence in the event of his death.

 The episode "The Adventure of the Portrait of a Teacher" in the NHK puppetry television series Sherlock Holmes is loosely based on the story.
 In it, a portrait of history teacher Charles Augustus Milverton that Beppo draws in class is taken away by himself.
 Milverton is said to be the severest with pupils in Beeton School and Beppo requests Holmes to take it back.
 Holmes and Watson steal into the teacher's room where they see a female pupil Agatha, who is tutored by Milverton privately because she is too nervous to attend class with other pupils.
 She tells them that he is kind and in fact they find Milverton, who goes back to his room for an shocking sight.

 The episode "The Phantom of Whitechapel Act 2" of the Japanese animated series, Yuukoku no Moriarty (Moriarty the Patriot), introduces Charles Augustus Milverton as an antagonist.
 In the Phantom of Whitechapel story, a group of individuals murder prostitutes and blame the deeds on Jack the Ripper in hopes of starting a violent revolution to overthrow the government by sowing discord between Scotland Yard and a vigilante group of citizens.
 At the end of the story, the individuals are murdered by Moriarty, but it is revealed that Charles Augustus Milverton had secretly masterminded the plan.
 Milverton identifies Moriarty leaving the scene of the murders using a telescope and adds Moriarty's name to a mysterious list.